 Please review the information carefully if registering for variable credit hour courses.
 Also, note that students who register on or after the first week of classes are charged a late registration fee.

 If you have any questions about registration, call 202-994-4900 or e-mail firstname.lastname@example.org.

 Settle your student account.

 The University employs an electronic billing system, the Student Account eBill, which you may access through GWeb.
 Once you have registered for courses and your Statement of Account is available, you will receive notification through your GW e-mail account.
 Using the Student Account eBill system, you can view your account balance, make payments, and arrange for third-party notifications.
-Please note that payment is usually due before the first day of the semester or summer session, or by the first day of class for courses offered in a timeline other than the traditional semester or summer session.
+Please note: Payment for the semester is due on the first day of the semester, on the main campus, not the first day of your session or the first day of the semester for an off-campus course.
+Your billing statement will include the billing due date.

 Get your GWorld card.